mmilano/zoom/readme.md

 See `index.html` for a working demonstration.

+## Usage

-each image element must have a unique id and the data-imagezoom-id value must also be the id.
+Each image element must have a unique id and the data-imagezoom-id value must also be the id.

 The data-zoom-options attribute is a json-format collection of widget settings.
 See the original [jquery.zoom project page](http://jacklmoore.com/zoom/) for documentation of the available properties ("Settings").